tonicblue/httx/README.md

 ---

 ** BTW!
-If it wasn't clear, this is a complete work in progress and isn't exatly functional.
+If it wasn't clear, this is a complete work in progress and isn't exactly functional.
 It's a small project I'm trying to finish with less than 2 days work so I can get on with my main project.
 Don't use this, or if you do, expect things to change a bit **

 ## Usage